michaelraba/youtubeVideoIdeas/README.md

 ### Step 1: (Very) Minimalistic Equiptment Requirements

--   lighting: softbox
+-   Lighting: softbox
--   microphone: lav mic etc
+-   Microphone: lav mic etc
--   backdrop
+-   Backdrop with correct lighting.
+This should add mood and set the video&rsquo;s tone

 ### Step 2: Writing a script: Essential Parts and Content